vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 ## Features

-Studio provides these features:

-- Graphical user interface (GUI) makes Nebula Graph management more user-friendly:
+Studio can easily manage Nebula Graph data, with the following functions:

-   - On the **Schema** page, you can manage schemas with a graphical user interface.
+- On the **Schema** page, you can use the graphical user interface to create the space, Tag, Edge Type, Index, and view the statistics on the graph.
 It helps you quickly get started with Nebula Graph.

+- On the **Import** page, you can operate batch import of vertex and edge data with clicks, and view a real-time import log.

 - On the **Console** page, you can run nGQL statements and read the results in a human-friendly way.

-   - On the **Import** page, you can operate batch import of vertex and edge data with clicks, and view a real-time import log.

-- On the **Explore** page, you can explore the graph data.
-It helps you dig the relationships among data and improves the efficiency of data analysis.

 ## Scenarios